-Share capital means that issued a share of ownership of the business to someone against the fixed amount.
-You will go to learn the meaning, types, and classes of the share capital in this article.
+Share capital means that issued a share of ownership of the business to someone against a fixed amount.
+You will go to learn the meaning, types, and classes of share capital in this article.

 What is Share Capital?

-When the amount of total capital divided into the numbers of shares then it will be known as share capital.
-So, If the business type is Company then Shares Capital means getting investment for business from the Natural or artificial person by issues shares of ownership.
-Shares are measured in the units.
+When the amount of total capital is divided into the numbers of shares then it will be known as share capital.
+So, If the business type is Company then Shares Capital means getting investment for business from a Natural or artificial person by issuing shares of ownership.
+Shares are measured in units.

-In simple words, that capital which is shared with other persons known as shares capital.
+In simple words, that capital shared with other persons is known as shares capital.